staples-sparx/StaplesLabs.github.io/who-we-are.md

 _intensely_ about accomplishing _great_ work.

-The amazing thing is to be part of a team with that level of committment, responsibility and accountability is that it is an amazing enabler.
+The amazing thing is to be part of a team with that level of commitment, responsibility and accountability is that it is an amazing enabler.
 When everybody picks up whatever trash is lying on the floor, it fosters your capacity to truly innovate.

 ### Bias for Action, Results & Fact-based Decisions

 Speed matters in business and to get tangible feedback you need to execute.
-This is why we have such a strong bias to action, we mimimize meetings and emphasize fast delivery.
+This is why we have such a strong bias to action, we minimize meetings and emphasize fast delivery.
 We release to production multiple times a week.
 We quickly start our projects on a small scale, then grow them progressively to their full potential, learning along